What To Do When Your Sump Pump Overflows: 8 Steps

 3. Try to Restart the Motor

-Lift the cover off the basin, and pull upwards on the float switch.
 If this doesn’t restart the motor and you’ve already checked the power and tried a reset, you could be dealing with a mechanical sump pump failure.

-4. Take a Look at the Float Switch
+4. Take a look at the Float Switch

 Water can seep into the plastic housing of the float switch through tiny cracks and punctures.
-Inspect the float for signs of wear, and check its bracket to make sure it moves freely.

 Otherwise, it can’t activate the pump.
 You may need to replace the float switch.